sapphiredev/website/docs/Guide/CLI/custom-templates.md

 }
 ```

-`category` is the category of that template, CLI uses it to know where to create the component by finding that
-category's location from the `locations` field in your `.sapphirerc` file.
-You can create your own categories.
-Default
-categories are: `commands`, `listeners`, `arguments`, `preconditions`.
-This example uses the `commands` category.
+The `category` field is how the Sapphire CLI determines what type of template you are creating, and therefore where it belongs by looking it up in your `.sapphirerc` file.
+Our default categories are `commands`, `listeners`, `arguments`, and `preconditions`, but you can add your own.
+We'll use the `commands` category here.

 - Now we add the separator.